Repairing and Maintaining Rental Property as a Landlord

 Implied Warranty of Habitability

-An “implied warranty of habitability” exists in residential rental agreements in almost all states.
+An “implied warranty of habitability” exists in residential leases and rental agreements in almost all states.
 This warranty ensures that the premises are comfortable, safe, and fit for human occupation throughout the tenancy.
 The premises must be structurally safe, and the rental unit must be clean and sanitary with available heat, water, and electricity.

 In certain states, the warranty of habitability is defined on a case-by-case basis, meaning that the warranty exists independent of state and local statutes.
 California, for example, requires that the premises be “fit and habitable” for occupation, and this term is interpreted through legal cases.
 The result is that sometimes the courts hold landlords to a higher standard than the housing code, requiring more than is set forth in the statute.